Howard is an avid short story reader who likes to help others find and understand stories.

 Harrison uses his first experience with power to claim authority over everyone and order them around, without much regard for their well-being.

-2. What affect does the media have on people in the story?
+2. What Effect Does the Media Have on People in the Story?

 It keeps people distracted, and transmits government propaganda and handicaps, which keeps people passive and reinforces government orthodoxy.